omerhalid/single_exchange_triangular_arbitrage_bot/readme.md

 ### Single-Exchange Triangular Arbitrage Bot

-A small-scale C++20 project that demonstrates how to trade a three-leg arbitrage cycle on the Binance spot exchange.
+A C++20 project that demonstrates how to trade a three-leg arbitrage cycle on the Binance spot exchange.
 The bot keeps local order books for **BTC/USDT**, **ETH/BTC** and **ETH/USDT**, scans them for pricing edges and submits orders when an opportunity arises.